izure1/klaf/docs/document/README.md

 ### Table structure change

-However, you may want to extend the fields of the table.
-For example, let's say you want to add a **student** field that you didn't have before.
+However, you may want to extend the columns of the table.
+For example, let's say you want to add a **student** column that you didn't have before.

 ```typescript
 table: {